srxdhxr/miriel-backend/README.md

-# Mirial - AI-Powered Document Scraping and RAG System
+# Miriel - AI-Powered Document Scraping and RAG System

-Mirial is a modular and scalable system for web scraping, document processing, and intelligent querying using Retrieval-Augmented Generation (RAG).
+Miriel is a modular and scalable system for web scraping, document processing, and intelligent querying using Retrieval-Augmented Generation (RAG).
 The system consists of several microservices that work together to scrape web content, process and vectorize it, and provide a powerful RAG interface.

 ## System Architecture